What Is The Difference Between Pipe Coupling And Union?

 4. Advantages and Disadvantages

-Unions disassemble easily, making maintenance and part replacement convenient.
+Unions disassemble easily, making maintenance and part replacement easy.
 The connection method can be selected based on your needs, providing greater flexibility.
 However, it is less robust when subjected to high pressure or strong vibrations than some fixed connection types.
 With repeated disassemblies over time, it is likely to become worn and less efficient, making it crucial to handle it with care to maintain its performance.

 Plumbing Connector Advanatges Disadvantages